broadinstitute/workbench-libs/GETTING_STARTED.md

 Many services rely on workbench-libs so it's important to be aware of breaking changes.
 See [CONTRIBUTING.md](CONTRIBUTING.md).

 During development, you can make changes to workbench-libs and use them immediately in other services without waiting for CI builds.
-You don't even have to publish to Artifactory (though you can if you want to share work-in-progress).
+You don't even have to publish to Google Artifact Registry (though you can if you want to share work-in-progress).

-Before starting, set artifactory credentials in your environment:
+Before starting, set Google Artifact Registry credentials in your environment:

 ```
+export GOOGLE_CLOUD_PROJECT=dsp-artifact-registry
+export GAR_LOCATION=us-central1
-export ARTIFACTORY_USERNAME=dsdejenkins
+export GAR_REPOSITORY_ID=libs-snapshot-standard
-export ARTIFACTORY_PASSWORD=$(docker run -v $HOME:/root --rm broadinstitute/dsde-toolbox:dev vault read -field=password secret/dsp/accts/artifactory/dsdejenkins)
+gcloud auth login <you>@broadinstitute.org
 ```

 ## Bootstrapping

 1. Check [CONTRIBUTING.md](CONTRIBUTING.md) to decide whether or not you need a major or minor version bump and update `Settings.scala` if so
 1. `sbt +publishLocal`, or `sbt "project <project_name>" +publishLocal` (Note: **`publishLocal`**)
-1. Search output for a line like `published workbench-service-test_2.12 to https://broadinstitute.jfrog.io/broadinstitute/libs-release-local;build.timestamp=1517520351/org/broadinstitute/dsde/workbench/workbench-service-test_2.12/0.1-99285a4-SNAP/workbench-service-test_2.12-0.1-99285a4-SNAP.jar` and copy the `0.1-99285a4-SNAP` part
+1. Search output for a line like `published workbench-service-test_2.12 to artifactregistry://us-central1-maven.pkg.dev/dsp-artifact-registry/libs-snapshot-standard/org/broadinstitute/dsde/workbench/workbench-service-test_2.12/0.1-99285a4-SNAP/workbench-service-test_2.12-0.1-99285a4-SNAP.jar` and copy the `0.1-99285a4-SNAP` part
 1. Update versions in dependent projects as needed

 ## Development